MridulS/pydata-networkx/README.md

-# PyData NYC 2017 NetworkX
+# PyData London 2018 NetworkX

 NOTE: This repo will be updated before the tutorial so make sure to pull new changes.